Logiqx/wsw-results/docs/ukwa/README.md

 The analysis has investigated median speeds of the fleet, relevance of the interquartile ranges, restricting the speed criteria to mens pro + gold fleet sailors, changes to the speed criteria and the effect of different speed criteria for shore / harbour courses.

-The most effective solution simply uses two independent criteria, which are more [robust](https://en.wikipedia.org/wiki/Robust_statistics) than a single criteria:
+The most effective solution simply uses two independent criteria, which together are more [robust](https://en.wikipedia.org/wiki/Robust_statistics) than a single criteria:

 - 25% of the fleet achieving over 27 knots
 - 50% of the fleet achieving over 25 knots

+Neither one of these two criteria are objectively "better" than the other, due to their statistical equivalence.
+However, evaluating both criteria copes better with the inherent [variance](https://en.wikipedia.org/wiki/Variance) in real-world data and the fact that such data is [non-Gaussian](https://medium.com/@amanatulla1606/when-normal-just-wont-cut-it-understanding-and-utilizing-non-gaussian-distributions-9fb0d8e249a3).

 The basis for the 50% criteria has been derived from all 116 of the UKWA Speed Championship legs between 2010 and 2023: